 Existing research studies rely on decoupling the task in (i) 3D object partitioning into convex surfaces and (ii) offline trajectory optimization through either domain-specific heuristics~\cite{Sheng_Automated_2000,Chen_Automated_2008,Li_Automatic_2010,Andulkar_Incremental_2015,atkar24uniform,gleeson2022generating}, or reinforcement learning-based policies~\cite{Kiemel_PaintRL_2019}.
 Such approaches rely on simplified premises and are heavily tailored for specific shapes and convex surfaces only, which significantly restricts their ability to generalize to novel objects.
 Additionally, they often require expensive offline optimization routines, which hinder their practical applicability for industrial production lines.
 These limitations highlight the need for more suitable solutions that can operate on arbitrary 3D surfaces and efficiently handle complex multi-path planning problems.

-In this work, we propose a novel method to address these challenges by designing a deep learning framework able to deal with unstructured high-dimensional input, such as 3D objects in the form of point clouds, and inherently cope with multiple output paths.
-Our approach learns a representation that captures geometric properties and surface details of a 3D object, and consecutively predicts path segments that can be later concatenated to reconstruct long-horizon robotic paths (see Fig.~\ref{fig:intro_overview}).
+In this work, we propose a novel method to address these challenges by designing a deep learning framework able to deal with unstructured high-dimensional input, such as 3D objects in the form of point clouds, and inherently cope with multiple and unordered output paths.
+Our approach learns a latent representation of a 3D object, and consecutively predicts local path segments that can be concatenated to reconstruct long-horizon robotic paths (see Fig.~\ref{fig:intro_overview}).
 Unlike heuristic methods that need to be re-designed ad hoc for every task and object, our framework can be applied to any 3D object-conditioned multi-path robotic task.
 Our data-driven approach only requires a set of expert demonstrations to learn from, and will remain effective and efficient regardless of the complexity of the object surfaces and the number of output paths.
-We denote the output nature as \textit{unstructured}, as the paths are inherently unordered and variable in length and number.
+We denote the output nature as \textit{unstructured}, as outputs paths are assumed to be unordered and variable in length and number.
 An extensive validation of the proposed method is then presented in the context of robotic spray painting.
-Overall, we present four main contributions: \begin{itemize}[leftmargin=*] \item We introduce PaintNet, the first supervised dataset of expert spray painting demonstrations in a multi-path setting.
-PaintNet includes a total of 845 data pairs collected in a real-world industrial scenario, covering a wide range of object shapes and related complex trajectory patterns, \eg spiral paths for paint concave surfaces. \item We design a novel data-driven framework capable of coping with free-shape 3D input and unstructured multi-path output.
-The proposed approach takes an object's 3D point-cloud as input and generates a set of path segments made up of 6D-poses which may be concatenated to reconstruct long-horizon paths. \item We define a reproducible experimental benchmark with quantitative and qualitative metrics.
-We show that the proposed method can effectively predict paths on previously unseen object instances in real-time, achieving up to 95\% spray painting coverage on average.
-We compare our approach with a baseline that directly regresses high-dimensional paths, and with a model that outputs separate point-wise 6D poses rather than segments. \item Finally, we provide evidence on how the learned model can be leveraged when facing new object categories, improving performance at low data cost as well as speeding up convergence.
-This underscores the promise of learning-based approaches to make notable progress in a plethora of long-time horizon multi-path based future applications. \end{itemize}
+Overall, we present four main contributions: \begin{itemize}[leftmargin=*] \item We introduce PaintNet, the first 3D object dataset annotated with expert spray painting demonstrations in a multi-path setting.
+PaintNet was collected in a real-world industrial scenario and includes a total of 845 samples, each defined by an object shape and its associated complex trajectory patterns. \item We design a novel learning-based framework able to operate on free-shape 3D input and unstructured output paths.
+Our method predicts local path segments which are then concatenated to reconstruct long-horizon paths. \item We define a reproducible experimental benchmark with quantitative and qualitative metrics.
+We compare our approach with a baseline that directly regresses high-dimensional paths, and with a model that outputs separate point-wise 6D poses rather than segments.
+We show that the proposed method can effectively predict paths on previously unseen object instances in real-time, achieving up to 95\% spray painting coverage. \item Finally, we provide evidence on how the learned models can be leveraged when facing new object categories, improving performance at low data cost as well as speeding up convergence. \end{itemize}